• Skip to primary navigation

 Of course exercise bikes can provide cardiovascular and aerobic improvements, but they have some other unique benefits over other cardio machines.
 (2) In addition to it being a seated workout, riding an exercise bike puts less pressure on the joints than other forms of cardio.
 Let’s dig in more to these benefits below.

-• Low-Impact Exercise: Unlike even the best treadmills or other types of cardio that have you pounding the pavement, exercise bikes support your weight.
-The low-impact nature of exercise bikes, ideal for older or heavier athletes, can decrease the stress on your joints and allow you to progress more quickly since it tends to require less recovery time.
-(3)(4)(5)
+• Low-Impact Exercise: The low-impact nature of exercise bikes, ideal for older or heavier athletes, can decrease the stress on your joints and allow you to progress more quickly since it tends to require less recovery time.
+(3)(4)(5) This can be more appealing to those that routinely avoid running on a treadmill yet still want to include cardiovascular training as part of their routine.

 • Health Benefits: Outside of just feeling good, there are clear connections between cycling and aerobic capacity, lowered blood pressure, and weight management.
 (6) Additionally, regular exercise has been shown to aid in the prevention of diabetes, cardiovascular disease, depression, cancer, and hypertension.
 (7)